Ognevoy-class destroyer

 The Ognevoy-class destroyers consisted of 26 destroyers built for the Soviet Navy during and immediately after World War II.
 The official Soviet designation was Project 30 and Project 30K.
 Construction was disrupted by the invasion of the Soviet Union in 1941 (Operation Barbarossa) and many ships were cancelled or scrapped.
 Only a single ship was completed during the war and the other 10 were finished in 1947–1950.

-The Type 7 destroyers proved to have a less than adequate seaworthiness for Soviet conditions.
+The Project 7 destroyers proved to have a less than adequate seaworthiness for Soviet conditions.
 The Soviets decided to build a larger ship with main armament in enclosed turrets.
 These ships proved popular with the Soviet Navy and formed the basis for the post-war Skory class or Project 30bis.

 Design

 The specification (TTZ in Russian) for these ships was issued by the Naval staff in November 1937.
 The design work was done by Zhdanov Yard in Leningrad under the leadership of A. Yunovidova and approved by the government in 1939.

 Hull strength was significantly increased and the hull was enlarged compared to the Project 7 ships.
 Longitudinal framing was used and hull plating was thicker than the Project 7 ships.
 Hull height was increased giving extra free board.

 The machinery consisted of two boiler rooms and two engine rooms similar to the Project 7U destroyers but in less cramped spaces.
 Electricity generation capacity was increased to two 100 kW plants and two 50 kW plants.
 An alternative design Project 30A using super-heated high pressure machinery based on American designs was projected but not built.

 The armament was housed in two enclosed splinter-proof and weatherproof turrets in 'A' and 'Y' positions.
 This was a significant advance over the open mountings used in the Project 7 ships.
 The B-2LM turrets were introduced in the Tashkent class and proven successful in service but had no anti-aircraft capability.
 Anti-aircraft armament comprised two 85 mm guns in a twin mounting in 'X' position and six 37 mm guns in single mountings.
 The ships also carried two sets of quadruple torpedo tubes and 50 mines.

 The ships were fitted with air warning, surface search and gunnery control radars and sonar after the war.